 6) Sara Rosso’s gluten-free suggestions for Italy.

-8) The New York Times covers Italian options for gluten-free dining.
+8) The New York Times covers Italian options for gluten-free dining (2014)

-Now in the Legal Nomads Shop: food maps of Italy!
+Now in the Legal Nomads Shop: tote bags and shifts for celiacs!

 Happy and safe eating!